DhanushNehru/Ultimate-Rust-Resources/projects/async_domain_scanner/README.md

 # Scan a target
 $ cargo run -- github.com
 ```

+This code depicts the asynchronous execution for domain scanning

 This will display the subdomain along with the open ports